dbt-labs/snowflake_summit_formula1_workshop_draft/12-machine-learning-training-testing.md

     ```bash
     dbt run --select predict_position
     ```
-3. **Commit and push** our changes to keep saving our work as we go using the commit message `logistic regression model training and application` before moving on.
+3. **Commit and sync** our changes to keep saving our work as we go using the commit message `logistic regression model training and application` before moving on.
 4. At a high level in this script, we are:
     - Retrieving our staged logistic regression model
     - Loading the model in